 The Anteater or Laowa probe lens has been gaining traction since late 2018 when the viral video Shooting Macro displayed the footage possibilities obtainable with this type of lens.
-Here is the link to the original video,https://www.youtube.com/watch?v=J6pbiOe7buY .
-As you can see in the video, the detail you can view from the moving bullet shooting from the lens provides a stunning, clear, and distinct view of any ordinary object.
+The detail provided by the lens creates a stunning, clear, and distinct view of any ordinary object.

 With the optical design, Laowa has divided the lens into three functional groups: Macro, Objective, and Relay Lenses so you are basically getting three lenses merged into one.
-This is why it has become a staple in our filming equipment setup.
 The Macro Lens is at the front of the lens to capture the 2:1 macro image.
 Objective Lens expands the image to fit on the full frame sensor.
 The Relay Lens relays the image from the Macro Lens to Objective Lens through the long barrel without losing the image quality.

 The long barrel up to the USB port is waterproof which allows for the ability to capture unique underwater shots.
-We find this quite useful in our testing as we captured some phenomenal ocean shots.
 You can have something directly in front of the lens and keep the focus of the camera providing stunning detail up close to your subject.
 This lens is versatile as it can capture farther away shots because the focus goes from 2:1 reproduction ratio all the way to infinity.
-The range this lens provides is well worth the price tag.

 The Laowa lens being only an F14 means that you will need a good amount of light to use the lens.
 Having a deep depth of field, you need to make sure that you keep the sensor and lens cleaned to avoid seeing dirt particles.
-We keep all of our equipment in immaculate shape cleaning the lens is just a natural habit.
-We did however notice if you are shooting up close in Macro without the LED enabled, you are going to see a shadow from the lens.
+If you are shooting up close in Macro without the LED enabled, you are going to see a shadow from the lens.
 If you are using the built-in lights on the front of the lens you must be careful of seeing the reflection of the LED on your subject.